Ericonaldo/ILSwiss/README.md

 IL algorithms need to be assigned with demonstrations.
 A input-format-matching standard mujoco demonstrations can be download in [here](https://github.com/apexrl/Baseline_Pool/tree/master/imitation_learning/sac/expert_trajs_50).
 If you want to sample your own data, train an expert agent using RL algorithms and sample using `\run_scripts\gen_expert_demo.py` or `\run_scripts\evaluate_policy.py`, and do not forget to modify your IO format.

 If you get the demos ready, write the path for each expert name in `demos_listing.yaml` (there are already some examples).
-Then you should specify the expert name and the traj number in the corresponding yaml file (see `\exp_specs\sac\bc.yaml` for example).
-After all the stuff, you can run it as a regular experiment following the above suggestion.
+Then you should specify the expert name and the traj number in the corresponding yaml file (see `\exp_specs\bc.yaml` for example).
+After all the stuff, you can run it as a regular experiment following the above suggestions.